agrc/gis.utah.gov/src/content/blog/2020-05-28-exploring-the-open-sgid-with-open-source-python-tools.md

 ### The Open SGID

-The introduction of the [Open SGID](https://gis.utah.gov/introducing-open-sgid/) has opened the door for new ways to explore Utah's GIS data.
+The introduction of the [Open SGID](https://gis.utah.gov/blog/2020-05-04-introducing-open-sgid) has opened the door for new ways to explore Utah's GIS data.
 Before the Open SGID, a user would typically have gone to the UGRC web page to find the data they were looking for and download it in shapefile or file geodatabase format.
-This can still be done today, but now that UGRC has leveraged the [Open Data](https://opendata.gis.utah.gov/) platform, there are more options for users to access geospatial data in their preferred way.
+This can still be done today, but now that UGRC has leveraged the [SGID on ArcGIS](https://opendata.gis.utah.gov/) platform, there are more options for users to access geospatial data in their preferred way.
 Data can now be streamed to clients via web services or can be downloaded in even more formats (e.g., GeoJSON, KML, and CSV).
 But the recently launched Open SGID is an especially valuable resource because it is a cloud-hosted PostgreSQL PostGIS database that anyone can connect to.
 As the Open SGID has nightly automated updates, tapping into the Open SGID means you'll have a living connection to the freshest SGID data available.

 The Open SGID also creates an opportunity for users to pull in data and perform analysis using open source software and libraries-like Python.
 With this route, you don't need to worry about paying for licensed software or even installing GIS desktop software at all.
 And if you use a cloud-hosted Jupyter notebook—like Google Colab—you don't even have to install Python on your computer (or tablet or chromebook)!